-In addition to providing care across the life-span, students will learn to evaluate, diagnose and manage the care of patients who suffer from mental health disorders.
+In addition to providing care across the life-span, students will learn to evaluate, diagnose, manage, and provide specialized treatment to people with mental health disorders.

 Graduates meet the eligibility criteria to sit for both the Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner certification exams.